LAST7/LastBlog/source/_posts/nju-pa-3.md

     }
     ```

 - In this code snippet, function `__am_asm_trap` is defined in a file named `Trap.S`.
-The reason why it's written in assemble is that it is a architecture specific script, which means that the way the emulated cpu stores and restores context varies, and that requires completely differenct implementation.
+The reason why it's written in assembly is that it is an architecture specific script, which means that the way the emulated cpu stores and restores context varies as the architecture varies, and that requires completely differenct implementation.

 - Content in `Trap.S`: